Rajdip1/book_recommender/README.md

 **Troubleshooting**
 - If you get import errors for any `langchain_*` or community imports, verify package names on PyPI.
 The project imports community LangChain modules (e.g., `langchain_community`, `langchain_text_splitters`, `langchain_chroma`); if an import fails, try installing `langchain-community`, `langchain-text-splitters`, and `chromadb`.
 - If embedding downloads fail, ensure you have internet access or have the model cached with `sentence-transformers`.

-**Next Steps / Notes**
-- If you want a pinned environment, run `pip freeze > requirements.txt` from a working environment and commit the pinned file.
-- Consider creating a `Procfile` or Dockerfile for deployment.

-**Contact / Author**
-- This repo is in the working branch.
-Please open issues or contact the maintainer for clarifications.